 References of the form “//{ArtifactModel}” or “//{ArtifactType}” are also permitted.

-Table 6 below provides the valid values for Artifact Model and Artifact Types.
+Table 6 below provides the pre-defined values for Artifact Model and Artifact Types.
 Abstract types are not included since they cannot be instantiated.

 Table 6: Artifact Models and Types